-- (1) the object is lighted by medium-intensity obstacle lights, Type A, by day and its height above the surrounding ground does not exceed 150 m; or - (2) high-intensity obstacle lights by day light the object. - (f) A fixed obstacle that extends above an approach surface within 3 000 m of the inner edge or above a transitional surface shall be marked and, if the runway is used at night, illuminated, with the following exceptions: - (1) such marking and lighting may be omitted when another fixed obstacle shields the obstacle, - (2) the marking may be omitted when the obstacle is lighted by mediumintensity obstacle lights, Type A, by day and its height above the level of the surrounding ground does not exceed 150 m, - (3) the marking may be omitted when high-intensity obstacle lights light the obstacle by day; and - (4) the lighting may be omitted where the obstacle is a lighthouse, and an aeronautical study indicates the lighthouse light to be sufficient. - (g) A fixed obstacle that extends above a horizontal surface shall be marked and, if the aerodrome is used at night, lighted, except that: - (a) such marking and lighting may be omitted when: - (1) another fixed obstacle shields the obstacle, - (2) procedures have been established to ensure safe vertical clearance below prescribed flight paths for a circuit heavily obstructed by immovable objects or terrain; or - (3) an aeronautical study demonstrates that the obstacle is not operationally significant. - (b) the marking may be omitted if Type A medium-intensity obstacle lights illuminate the obstacle during the day and its height above the surrounding ground does not exceed 150 m, - (c) when high-intensity obstacle lights illuminate the obstacle during the day, the marking may be omitted; and - (d) where the obstacle is a lighthouse, and an aeronautical study indicates that the lighthouse light is sufficient, the lighting may be omitted - (h) A fixed object that extends above an obstacle protection surface shall be marked and illuminated if the runway is used at night.
+OF FICIAL - Public.
+This information has been cleared for unrestricted distribution.
+UF UNCONTROLLED WHEN PRINTED Design of Aerodromes v1.03 OTAR Part 191 (1) the object is lighted by medium-intensity obstacle lights, Type A, by day and its height above the surrounding ground does not exceed 150 m; or (2) high-intensity obstacle lights by day light the object. (f) the i ed obstacle that extends above an approach surface within 3 000 m of nner edge or above a transitional surface shall be marked and, if the /ay is used at night, illuminated, with the following exceptions: (1) such marking and lighting may be omitted when another fixed obstacle shields the obstacle, (2) the marking may be omitted when the obstacle is lighted by medium- intensity obstacle lights, Type A, by day and its height above the level of the surrounding ground does not exceed 150 m, (3) the marking may be omitted when high-intensity obstacle lights light the obstacle by day; and (4) the lighting may be omitted where the obstacle is a lighthouse, and an aeronautical study indicates the lighthouse light to be sufficient. (g) ed obstacle that extends above a horizontal surface shall be marked if the aerodrome is used at night, lighted, except that: (a) such marking and lighting may be omitted when: (1) another fixed obstacle shields the obstacle, (2) procedures have been established to ensure safe vertical clearance below prescribed flight paths for a circuit heavily obstructed by immovable objects or terrain; or (3) an aeronautical study demonstrates that the obstacle is not operationally significant. (b) the marking may be omitted if Type A medium-intensity obstacle

-Note: For more information on the obstacle protection surface, see OTAR 191.197.
+- (b) the marking may be omitted if Type A medium-intensity obstacle lights illuminate the obstacle during the day and its height above the surrounding ground does not exceed 150 m, - (c) when high-intensity obstacle lights illuminate the obstacle during the day, the marking may be omitted; and - (d) where the obstacle is a lighthouse, and an aeronautical study indicates that the lighthouse light is sufficient, the lighting may be omitted - (h) A fixed object that extends above an obstacle protection surface shall be marked and illuminated if the runway is used at night. - Note: For more information on the obstacle protection surface, see OTAR 191.197.

-(i) Other objects within the obstacle limitation surfaces shall be marked and/or illuminated if an aeronautical study indicates that they could pose a hazard to aircraft (this includes objects adjacent to visual routes, such as a waterway or highway).
+Other objects within the obstacle limitation surfaces shall be marked and/or illuminated if an aeronautical study indicates that they could pose a hazard to aircraft (this includes objects adjacent to visual routes, such as a waterway or highway).